 - That it is the wrong ticket type based on a rule that you've applied.

 When a person arrives without their ticket or their ticket won't scan, it's easy to find their booking / ticket.
-Go to your list of ticket holders by clicking the icon and search by their last name, which will filter the list.
-From here you can check the person in by swiping left over their name.

 You may wish to validate the person further or review the booking.
 Click on the person's name from the search listing to reveal their phone, postcode, last 4 digits of their credit card, ticket numbers and all the tickets booked as part of the same booking.